Excitation and inhibition imbalance affects dynamical complexity through symmetries: Sampling

 \subsection{Reflection symmetry}

-Since for each $n\leq 4$ there was at least one network with the maximal possible cycle length with this symmetry, it is quite tempting to conjecture that there always exists a maximal network with this property.
+Since for each $n\leq 4$, there was at least one network with the maximal possible cycle length with this symmetry, it is quite tempting to conjecture that there always exists a maximal network with this property.
 This, of course, cannot be confirmed computationally and could only be realistically verified up to $n=5$ without developing a more sophisticated search algorithm.
-The symmetry forces the $\vec{1}$ state to map to itself since the $\vec{0}$ state always maps to itself.
-It is also possible to prove that there is no $n$ such that a cycle of length $2^n -1$ will be possible other than for $n=1$ (see Proposition \ref{prop:no2nm1}).

-We prove that the condition on the excitatory-inhibitory balance is sufficient to produce reflection-symmetric transitions in the state dynamics (see Proposition \ref{prop:alpha1e1mirorsym}).
-Further, this condition is not only sufficient, but is \emph{equivalent} to reflection symmetry.
-Therefore, the existence of reflection symmetry in state dynamics implies that the number of incoming excitatory edges is one more than the number of incoming inhibitory edges on all nodes in the interaction network.
-In this way, the condition relates the system's global dynamics to the local properties of the interaction network.